Anonymous6281/composer-assistant-anonymous/README.md

 See "instructions for pretraining.txt" and "instructions for finetuning.txt"

-**Pretrained models**

-See releases for pretrained models.

 **Test set**

-See releases for test set.
+See releases for the test set.